hasibzunair/my-lfs/README.md

-# releases
-Random large files used in my various projects.
+This is a repo for storing large files which is sometimes use in various projects.
+Partly because I have not yet learned how to use [Git Large File Storage](https://git-lfs.github.com/).